Why Happy Hour Still Works (and Why Most Venues Get It Wrong)

 14. Featuring Local Producers and Chefs

-Keep the spotlight narrow.
-One winery, one chef, one product.
-Depth beats breadth.
-Short introductions and tasting notes are enough; the focus should remain social.
+Keep the focus tight.
+Highlight one winery, one chef, or one product.
+Going deep is better than wide.
+Short introductions and tasting notes are enough; the event should stay social.

 Typical budget: $100–$300